yemisprojects/eks-app/README.md

 - Trivy kubernetes scan operator can also be used to scan resources at run time from within the cluster
 - ECR can be used for continous image scanning
 - Access Management using RBAC and IAM should be adopted
 - A logging solution should be used.
-Possibly adopt fluentd and stream logs to cloudwatch which can be fed/aggregated into other solutions
+Possibly adopt fluentd and stream logs to cloudwatch which can be stream/aggregated into other solutions
+- Use RDS or EBS for persistent data storage